-I believe there are many possibilities for your way forward through life and that therapy offers a space where you will find you can speak openly about yourself, sometimes for the first time.
+I believe there are many possibilities for your way forward through life and that therapy offers a space where you will find you can speak openly about yourself and what you want, sometimes for the first time.

-The way I work is informed by the psychoanalysis of Freud, but adapted to the modern world.
+The way I work is informed by the psychoanalysis of Freud, Lacan, Bion and others, but adapted to the modern world.
 I came to therapy through literature and the arts and hold a Ph.D. from Trinity College, Cambridge where I taught English Literature for several years.
-I offer sessions both in person and over Skype.
-I am currently Honorary Secretary of The Site for Contemporary Psychoanalysis.
+I am currently Chair of The Site for Contemporary Psychoanalysis and a member of The College of Psychoanalysts (UK).

-I have extensive experience working with gay, lesbian, trans and non-binary people as well as issues around anxiety, addiction, trauma and sex.
+I am very much at home working with gay, lesbian, bi, trans and non-binary people as well as with issues around anxiety, addiction, trauma and sex, and I enjoy working with couples and other similar units.

 Training, qualifications & experience